Registered Nurse, Telemetry Unit, Full Time Nights

 Every Other Weekend Required

-Provides direct and indirect patient care in the medical surgical adult care setting.
+32 bed adult geriatric inpatient telemetry unit providing direct and indirect patient care focusing on patients requiring telemetry monitoring, recovery post cardiac catheterization, and monitoring patients with cardiac dysrhythmia, chest pain, CHF, dig toxicity, stroke and TIA.
 Communicates with physicians about changes in patient’s clinical condition including hemodynamic monitoring, results of diagnostic studies and symptomatology.
 Is able to respond quickly and accurately to changes in condition or response to treatment.
 Additionally, is able to perform general nursing duties in all departments with adequate supervision.
-Participates in performance improvement and CQI activities

 - Assesses (and reassesses), plans, implements, and evaluates nursing interventions/plans of care/patient goals.